fencsik/CrossOver/crossover04/00README.txt

  - FitMaxPaper.r: Fits an unlimited-capacity max-rule search model using the parameters listed in Table 1 of the first submitted draft of the Crossover paper.
+ - FitMaxCapPaper.r: Same as above, but for the limited-capacity model.
  - TestFits.r: Runs various goodness-of-fit tests comparing the limited-capacity models to the unlimited capacity models.
  - PlotFits.r: Plots the observed and predicted hit rates and false-alarm